David Njoku: Professional career

+Pre-draft

 Njoku received an invitation to the NFL Combine and completed all of the combine and positional drills.
 In addition, he attended Miami's Pro Day and opted to again perform the vertical jump, broad jump, short shuttle, 40-yard dash, 20-yard dash, and 10-yard dash.
 NFL draft experts and analysts projected Njoku to be selected in the first round of the draft.
 He was ranked the third best tight end available in the draft by Sports Illustrated and was ranked the second best tight end by ESPN, NFL analyst Mike Mayock, and NFL analyst Bucky Brooks.

+2017 season

-The Cleveland Browns selected Njoku in the first round (29th overall) of the 2017 NFL Draft.
+The Cleveland Browns selected Njoku in the first round (29th overall) of the 2017 NFL draft.
 He was the third tight end to be selected in the draft.

-2017 season

-On June 15, 2017, the Cleveland Browns signed Njoku to a fully guaranteed, four-year, $9.52 million contract which included a signing bonus of $5.06 million.
+On June 15, 2017, the Browns signed Njoku to a fully guaranteed, four-year, $9.52 million contract which included a signing bonus of $5.06 million.

 On September 10, Njoku made his NFL debut in a 21–18 loss to the Pittsburgh Steelers.
 He had two receptions for 20 yards. in the Week 2 game against the Baltimore Ravens, he had three receptions for 27 yards and his first NFL touchdown in the 24–10 loss.
 He finished his rookie year with 32 catches for 386 yards and four touchdowns.